B1Kjuu/ResortifyPH/SYSTEM_REVIEW.md

 ## 📞 Questions to Address

-1. **Payment Integration:** No payment processing (Stripe/PayPal) integrated
+1. **Payment Integration:** Timeline and gateway choice (Stripe) post-MVP
-2. **Email Notifications:** No confirmation emails for bookings
+2. **Email Notifications:** Confirmation emails for bookings and reviews
-3. **Calendar View:** No calendar UI for availability
+3. **Calendar View:** Full availability calendar UX and owner block-dates
-4. **Search:** No search functionality for resorts
+4. **Search:** Ranking and discovery improvements beyond basic filters
-5. **Reviews:** No rating/review system
+5. **Reviews:** Owner responses moderation and sorting enhancements
-6. **Messaging:** No direct messaging between guests/owners
+6. **Messaging:** Presence/typing indicators and notifications

 ---

 ## 📝 Conclusion

-**ResortifyPH is a well-designed MVP with excellent UI/UX and complete feature set.** The system is technically sound for development/testing.
-Before production deployment, address the security concerns (validation, middleware, RLS) and add proper error handling/loading states.
+**ResortifyPH is a well-designed MVP with excellent UI/UX and strong core features.** The system is technically sound for development/testing.
+Before production deployment, finalize payments, expand validation and calendars, and continue strengthening user feedback and analytics.

-**Estimated Time to Production Ready:** 2-3 weeks for critical fixes + 1-2 weeks for important improvements.
+**Estimated Time to Production Ready:** 4-6 weeks for payment + calendar + analytics; security/UX improvements ongoing.

-**Current Grade: A (95/100)** - Would be A+ with security fixes and error handling.
+**Current Grade: A- (88/100)** - Will improve with payments, calendars, and analytics.

 ---

-_Review completed: December 11, 2025_
+_Review updated: December 27, 2025_